 Within 90 days after entering the plea, the defendant must:

-1. (A) Complete an appropriate theft-related education class, such as a class on the social and economic consequences of shoplifting and on effective ways to control the impulse to steal, and (B) attend any additional theft-related or impulse-control treatment program if directed to do so by the Court’s probation department;
+1. (A) Complete an appropriate theft-related education class, such as a class on the social and economic consequences of shoplifting and on effective ways to control the impulse to steal, and (B) attend any additional theft-related or impulse-control treatment program if directed to do so by the Prosecutor's Office;

-2. Complete 20 hours of community service under the direction of the Court’s probation department;
+2. Complete 20 hours of community service under the direction of the Prosecutor's Office Diversion Manager;

-3. Report to the probation department as scheduled, and notify the probation department about any address changes and any events that affect the participant’s ability to complete the program;
+3. Report to the Prosecutor's Office as scheduled, and notify the Diversion Manager about any address changes and any events that affect the participant’s ability to complete the program;

 4. Refrain from committing any other criminal offense or any drug-related or alcohol-related traffic offense while participating in the program;

-5. Submit to drug or alcohol testing whenever directed to do so by the probation department, and agree that any failure to submit to those tests or any illegal drug or alcohol use while in the program will result in the defendant’s removal from the diversion program;
+5. Submit to drug or alcohol testing whenever directed to do so by the Diversion Manager, and agree that any failure to submit to those tests or any illegal drug or alcohol use while in the program will result in the defendant’s removal from the diversion program;

 6. Pay the $150.00 supervision fee, pay the cost of the appropriate theft-related class, pay the full amount of any restitution owed to any victims of the offense(s), and pay any court costs associated with the case.